Also known as the Land of a Thousand Kasbahs, Morocco’s Dades Valley will leave you awestruck with its natural beauty and splendour

 Away from the crowded medinas and chic riads lies Morocco’s mythical Dades Valley, an expanse of untouched Moroccan countryside that remains relatively untouched and still home to a number of Berber villages.
 What was once the principal route between the desert and the ancient trading oasis of the Tifilalt region, it’s divided into two areas by landscape, upstream is the arid, mountainous Boumalne Dades, while downstream is the fertile valleys of Ouarzazate.

-An unmissable part of the Dades Valley, Todra Gorge is a stunning piece of Mother Nature boasts pink-grey limestone rock walls carved out by the powerful Dades River.
+An unmissable part of the Dades Valley, Todra Gorge is a stunning piece of Mother Nature that boasts pink-grey limestone rock walls carved out by the powerful Dades River.
 Best explored by foot with a camera in hand, the steep rock walls, wadi river and natural springs will take your breath away.
 For the more adventurous, hiking up to the bluffs will reward you with a magnificent view of the Atlas mountains.

 Skoura Palm Grove